 For anyone interested in Humanitarian Action:

 - Humanitarian Professionals LinkedIn Group: Whether you’re on assignment in Darfur or DRC, Sri Lanka or OCHA HQ, coordinating emergency relief operations, advocacy to governments, or backstopping an NGO or UN technical unit, this group should help you connect with others engaged in humanitarian response.
 Click here to request approval from the moderator to join.

 For Current Tufts Students:

-- Humanitarian Action Society (HAS): works to engage the Fletcher community in issues surrounding humanitarian crises, responses, and work in the field.
-The goal is to foster interest in and understanding of humanitarian action for both specialists and to promote interdisciplinary collaboration.
-Events in the 2015-2016 year will include skills building workshops, guest speaker events, events coordinated with the MAHA program, cross-school mixers (with similar clubs at Harvard and MIT).
-To get involved, contract Adrienne Klein (Adrienne.Klein@tufts.edu) or join the HAS Trunk page by logging into Trunk, clicking on “Membership,” then “Joinable Sites,” search for “Humanitarian Action Society,” and click join.
+- Humanitarian Action Society (HAS): works to engage the Fletcher and Friedman communities in issues surrounding humanitarian crises, responses, and work in the field.
+The goal is to foster interest in and understanding of humanitarian action and to promote interdisciplinary collaboration.
+Events include, skills building workshops, guest speaker events, events coordinated with the MAHA program, cross-school mixers (with similar clubs at Harvard and MIT).
+To get involved, join the HAS Trunk page by logging into Trunk, clicking on “Membership,” then “Joinable Sites,” search for “Humanitarian Action Society,” and click join.

 For Tufts Alumni:

-- MAHA Alumni Group: To keep individuals who have MAHA program connected.
-Please click here to request to join the group on LinkedIn
+- MAHA Alumni Group: To keep individuals who have completed the MAHA program connected.
+Please click here to request to join the group on LinkedIn.

 - The Field Exchange is a technical publication on nutrition in emergencies that provides a platform to capture and rapidly “exchange” humanitarian programming experiences.
 On the site you will find research, evaluations, news, and technical views.
 They are often looking for articles.
 Check their website to gather information and/or learn how to submit an article.